CedrusDB: Persistent Key-Value Store with Memory-Mapped Lazy-Trie: Evaluation

+We examine the performance of individual types of operations with a single client thread.
+We populate the store with 100 million items and conduct 50 million reads or writes.
+Figure~\ref{fig:micro-k128-nr1e8-no1e7-t1} shows that \DB performs uniformly random (\texttt{L}) or Zipfian (\texttt{L-z}) lookups much faster than pure insertions (\texttt{I}), deletions (\texttt{D}) and updates (\texttt{U}).

-\DB has two kinds of updates: (i) in-place updates (as used in LMDB by default) when the new value can fit into the footprint of the current one, and (ii) emulated updates that remove the current value and insert the new one.
+\DB has two kinds of updates: (i) \emph{in-place updates} (as used in FASTER/LMDB by default) when the new value can fit into the footprint of the current one, and (ii) \emph{emulated updates} that remove the current values and insert the new ones.
 We instrumented \DB so we could test both individually. \verb|cedrusdb| shows in-place update performance and \verb|cedrusdb-m| shows the performance when all updates are treated as deletions followed by insertions.
 Unsurprisingly, in-place updates are fastest since they do not alter the tree topology.

 Although we used the fastest async channel implementation available for Rust, we still noticed insertions are bottlenecked by our write buffer as the throughput of insertions would have been doubled (\textasciitilde180K) had we changed the order and granularity of writes (but atomicity would no longer be guaranteed).
 We observed the same bottleneck in Figure~\ref{fig:bfactor-sluggishness}.
-The performance of deletions is the lowest because they require frequent access to the data space allocator and also change the tree topology.
-Nonetheless, in these experiments \DB is comparable to LMDB and it is faster than LMDB in all other workloads.